MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 The additive plural particle (?)

 The particle (?) is used to pluralize animate nouns that are not modified by any determiners.
-Its use is mandatory when plural reference is intended for them.
+Its use is mandatory when plural reference is intended for such nouns.

     ??????? ???
     ???????              ???